YongWookHa/swin-transformer-ocr/README.md

 ## Predict
 It's not really hard to add prediction function to the pytorch-lightning module with fully-trained model.
 I will leave it empty for now.
 But I would glady do it if there's any request.

+_Predict code request has been received.
+The code will be updated by early Nov._

 enjoy the code.

 ## Citations